top of page

 Medications such as antidepressants, benzodiazepines, and beta-blockers can also be effective in reducing the frequency and severity of panic attacks and anxiety attacks.

-In addition to therapy and medication, there are a number of self-care strategies that can be helpful in managing anxiety and panic attacks.
-These can include practicing relaxation techniques such as deep breathing or progressive muscle relaxation, engaging in regular exercise, getting enough sleep, eating a healthy diet, avoiding alcohol and drugs, and reducing stress through activities such as meditation or yoga.
+Beyond therapy and medication, a range of self-care tactics can aid in the management of anxiety and panic attacks.
+These encompass practicing relaxation methods like deep breathing or progressive muscle relaxation, embracing consistent physical activity, prioritizing adequate sleep, consuming a nutritious diet, refraining from alcohol and drugs, and alleviating stress through practices such as meditation or yoga.

 Listening to Self-Hypnosis or Guided Meditation recordings.